- Home

 Tourist hotspots will usually be more expensive for both food choices and accommodation, so staying somewhere a bit further away from the centre of things can help save you some money.

 Of course, you’ll need to bear in mind what sort of activities you’ll want to do while you’re away, as you may need to consider the transport costs of getting around if you choose to stay somewhere away from the action.
-For example, if you’ve decided on a city break to London, staying outside of the centre could be cheaper, but if you’re travelling into the city each day, travel costs could set you back anywhere from £1.65 for a single bus journey, all the way up to £20.30 for a zone 1-6 anytime one-day travel card.

 3. Give camping a go

 Another good idea is to prepare food ahead of time at home (as long as you have a cool box) and take it with you to save on eating out or cooking a full meal with limited kitchen facilities.
+Find camping location inspiration in our guides 12 incredible places to camp in Europe and 10 of the prettiest UK camping destinations.

-4. Think about a staycation
+4. Think about staying close to home

-The two biggest costs for a holiday are transport and accommodation, so staying closer to home could help you cut down on one, if not both of these costs.
-Browse areas near you for places to stay and things to do, chances are there will be an area or place within an hour of your home that you’ve never been to or stayed in.
+The two biggest costs for a holiday are transport and accommodation, so staying closer to home could help you cut down on at least one, if not both of these costs.
+Browse areas near you for places to stay and things to do, chances are, there will be an area or place within an hour of your home that you’ve never been to or stayed in.
 If you want a bit of time away from home, there are bound to be hotels, B&Bs or other holiday accommodation near to you, but you won’t need to pay through the nose to get there.

 Get your free no-obligation pension consultation

 If you’re considering getting professional financial advice, Fidelius is offering Rest Less members a free pension consultation.
-It’s a chance to have an independent financial advisor give an unbiased assessment of your retirement savings.
-Fidelius is rated 4.7/5 from over 1,500 reviews on VouchedFor.
-Capital at risk.
+It’s a chance to have a Chartered independent financial adviser give an unbiased assessment of your retirement savings.
+Fidelius is rated 4.7/5 from over 2,600 reviews on VouchedFor.

 5. Find the cheapest flights